minio/kes-docs/content/concepts/server-api.md

 Get the current status of the KES server.
 If the server is up, the request returns `200 OK` and a JSON document that describes status-related server information.
+The information the response returns includes the following:

+- Version
+- Uptime
+- Keystore status
+- Keystore latency (in ms)

+You can disable the requirement for a valid certificate when calling this endpoint in the KES [configuration file]({{< relref "tutorials/configuration.md#api-configuration" >}}).

 #### Format